uixmat/onborda/README.md

 npm link
 ```

-Then in your Next.js project run the following command to link the package
+Then in your Next.js project run the following command to link the package.
+This will create a symlink in your Next.js project to the local package.
 ```bash
 # Link the package
 npm link onborda